Ensuring best practices for NuGet packages

 Most packages contain binary files (dll or exe).

-configuration - For libraries, include the xml documentation files in the package
+• For libraries, include the XML documentation files in the package

-- If you multi-target the library, make sure the same public types and methods are accessible through all compatible targets.
-For instance, a package that multi-targets for .NET 6 and .NET Standard 2.0 needs to ensure that code compiled against the .NET Standard 2.0 binary can run against the .NET 6 binary.
+• If you multi-target the library, ensure the same public types and methods are accessible across all compatible targets.
+For example, a package targeting both .NET 6 and .NET Standard 2.0 must ensure that code compiled against the .NET Standard 2.0 binary can run against the .NET 6 binary.

 #Confidence

-People want to be sure the package contains the advertised DLLs.
-If the project is open-source, you can check the source code, but how can you be sure the package is built with the sources you see?
+Users want to be confident that a package contains the advertised DLLs.
+For open-source projects, users can review the source code, but how can they verify the package was built from those exact sources?

-- Compile the package using deterministic builds, so people can reproduce the same binary from the source code.
+• Compile the package using deterministic builds, so anyone can reproduce the binary from the source code.
 See enabling reproducible builds when building NuGet packages for more info.

-- If you want to go further, you can sign your package to prove the identity of the author
+• To go further, sign your package to prove the identity of the author.

 #Debuggability

-Consumers should be able to debug the code of the package if something doesn't work as expected.
+Consumers should be able to debug the package code when something does not work as expected.

 #Tools to validate NuGet packages

 The SDK provides a tool to validate NuGet packages right after creating them.
-At the moment, it provides the following checks:
+Currently, it provides the following checks:

 To enable it, you can add the following property to your project file: